 The esoteric meaning of church is grasped when this inherent spiritual potential is realized—when consciousness shifts from the persona to the soul.
 The “church invisible” is understood as the confluence of awakened souls—all individuals who recognize their shared divinity, and their spiritual responsibility to one another and to the world.
 Through direct inner experience, “members” of this invisible church come to realize their identity as souls and their unique place in the divine Plan now unfolding on Earth.
 They are, in effect, citizens of the kingdom of souls or the spiritual kingdom that is destined to become manifest on earth in the new era.

 The most common definition of love is: a feeling of deep affection or personal attachment.
-In the wisdom teachings the meaning of love is transformed through the attainment of higher dimensions of consciousness.
-For the personality, love is experienced as affection for and attachment to an intimate circle of friends and family.
-But as the soul awakens and consciousness expands, the meaning of love expands as does the capacity to love.
+In the wisdom teachings, the meaning of love is transformed through the attainment of expanded awareness.
+For the personality, love is experienced as affection for and attachment to an intimate circle of family and friends.
+But as the soul awakens and consciousness grows, the meaning of love expands as does the capacity to love.

 Prior to awakening, human love is personality-based and often governed by desire.
 Born of the experience of the separated self, its motive is generally selfish.
 The circle of those whom we love, as personalities, is usually limited to those from whom we receive or desire love.
 As consciousness expands and awareness becomes centered in the soul, the personal love of the lower self gradually gives way to inclusive, brotherly love born of a realized connection to others as souls.